risgk/digital-synth-pra32-u/README-PRA32-U-with-Panel.md

 ### An Example of Construction by Bread Board

 - Tested with a bread board, GY-PCM5102 (PCM5102A I2S DAC Module), 3 SWs, 3 VRs, and a OLED Display
-    - An connection of RP2040's Mute Off Pin and XSMT is omitted
+    - An connection between RP2040's Mute Off Pin and GY-PCM5102's XSMT is omitted

 ![PRA32-U with Panel (Bread Board)](./pra32-u-with-panel-bread-board.jpg)